 Earth Element & Spleen Qi

-The second thing to acknowledge is that these offerings of wisdom based in whole systems East Asian medicine that I’m sharing aren’t part of my cultural heritage in any way.
-They began to inspire me over 20 years ago while I was working in a whole food co-operative at the same time that I was introduced to acupuncture, and I’m particularly inspired by the connections between nature, food and wellbeing.
-I’ve spent meany years dipping in and out of spaces that grow, make and serve food and medicines, always making connections to the foundational knowledge that inspired me on this meandering pathway of healing.
-I’ve applied the knowledge to my life, as the seasons keep on passing and yearly cycles keep moving in their rhythm.
-I’ve carried on reading, listening, observing, learning, This writing will be based in whole systems East Asian medicine, but will have my flavour and way of working woven through it.
-I’ve also tried and tested most, if not all of the offerings I share here.
+Firstly, these offerings of wisdom are based in Yang Sheng (nourishing life).
+They have my synthesis and way of working woven through them, and the Traditional Chinese medicine (TCM) and 5 Element Acupuncture this work is rooted in isn’t part of my cultural heritage.
+They began to inspire me 20+ years ago while I was working in a whole food co-operative which was around the same time that I was introduced to acupuncture.
+I’ve spent many years dipping in and out of spaces that grow, make and serve food and medicines, always making connections to the foundational knowledge that inspired me onto this meandering path of healing.
+I’ve applied this knowledge to life, and as the seasons pass and the yearly cycles keep moving in rhythm, I’ve carried on reading, listening, observing and learning while in contact with nature.

 The Earth Element and Spleen Qi